A predictive solution of the EPR paradox

-Clearly, $\mu_1$ and $\mu_2$ are the mean values of the momenta (we run out of letters), we assumed that the variances of each momentum variable is $\sigma^2$ and that their correlation is $c.$ To simplify the notations, introduce the centered coordinates $\xi_1=p_1-\mu_1$and $\xi_2=p_2-\mu_2.$ If we are going to observe the total momentum, it is convenient to use as coordinates the variables $(\xi,\zeta)$ where $\xi=\xi_1$ (drop the subscript and $\zeta=\xi+\xi_2.$ The Jacobian of the change of variables is $1,$ and to obtain the density $\rho(\xi,\zeta)$ in the new coordinates it suffices to rearrange the exponent in \eqref{state1}.
+Above, $\mu_1$ and $\mu_2$ denote the mean values of the momenta (we ran out of letters).
+The variances of each momentum variable is $\sigma^2$ and that their correlation is $c.$ To simplify the notations, introduce the centered coordinates $\xi_1=p_1-\mu_1$and $\xi_2=p_2-\mu_2.$ If we are going to observe the total momentum, it is convenient to use as coordinates the variables $(\xi,\zeta)$ where $\xi=\xi_1$ (drop the subscript) and $\zeta=\xi+\xi_2.$ The Jacobian of the change of variables is $1,$ and to obtain the density $\rho(\xi,\zeta)$ in the new coordinates it suffices to rearrange the exponent in \eqref{state1}.
 After some arithmetical manipulations, one can verify that:

 In vector notation this can be written as $(\xi,\zeta)\Sigma^{-1}(\xi,\zeta)^t$ where the matrix $\Sigma^{-1}$ and its inverse are: